Article

 Elevate your customer experience with Zendesk

 Businesses thrive and survive based on their reputations, and your success entirely depends on your ability to attract and retain loyal customers through CX.
-That’s why organizations that prioritize CX are the ones that stand out in the marketplace.
+That’s why organizations that prioritize CX stand out in the marketplace.

-At Zendesk, we are experts in CX and help organizations of all sizes develop world-class customer experiences for their clientele.
-In fact, we are G2’s #1 customer service product for 2023.
+At Zendesk, we are experts in CX and help organizations of all sizes develop world-class customer experiences for their clientele—and our AI capabilities can help you take those experiences to the next level.
 So, if you’re looking for a partner who can help you build long-term customer relationships, look no further.

 Net Promoter, Net Promoter Score, and NPS are trademarks of NICE Satmetrix, Inc., Bain & Company, Inc., and Fred Reichheld.